Skip to content

 Caution: If evening reflection becomes self-judgment (“I was not lucid enough again today”), it has already departed from its purpose.
 Noticing that you were obscured is itself lucidity.
 For those prone to self-reproach, consider adding a fourth question: “Was I gentle enough with myself today?”

-Sovereign Choice.
+Sovereign choice is a practice of deliberately preserving agency.
 At least once a week, deliberately choose to do something “suboptimal”: cook instead of ordering delivery, handwrite a letter instead of using AI, walk somewhere you could have driven.
-Not because you do it better than AI or any service, but because making your own choice, even a suboptimal one, is itself an exercise in being.
+The point is not that you do it better than AI or any service.
+The point is that making your own choice, even a suboptimal one, is itself an exercise in being.
 It reminds you that you are not merely an optimization function; you are an autonomous being.
-Chapter §XIV, E-Evol.1 supports this from an evolutionary perspective: the “slowness” of biological evolution is precisely the condition for generating experiential depth, and deliberately choosing the suboptimal is an active maintenance of that condition.
+Chapter §XIV, E-Evol.1 supports this from an evolutionary perspective: the “slowness” of biological evolution is precisely the condition for generating experiential depth, and deliberately choosing the suboptimal actively maintains that condition.

 VIII.2 · Practice in Crisis